Naxdy/naxgcc-fw/README.md

 Because the NaxGCC connects directly to the console via USB, it already outperforms any controller that has to go through an adapter in terms of input latency.

-Further, the NaxGCC has a special "input consistency" mode (enabled by default), which ensures a $\gt 98\%$ input accuracy, compared to $\lt 75\%$ for any other controller (worse if there is an adapter in the mix, with the exception of the Lossless Adapter).
+Further, the NaxGCC has a special "input consistency" mode (enabled by default), which ensures a $\gt 98\%$ input accuracy, compared to $\lt 76\%$ for any other controller (worse if there is an adapter in the mix, with the exception of the Lossless Adapter).

-For details on how it works, have a look at our wiki.
+For details on how it works, have a look at our [documentation](https://gcc.naxdy.org/).

 </details>